tcm5343/reddit-post-notification/README.md

 3. if the repo is updated the program should prompt the user to update
 4. Add error messages and test
 5. create thorough documentation when core functionality is complete
-6. allow notication do be sent through discord
 7. refactor code (clean up)
-8. write errors to `error.log` instead of printing to screen
+8. write errors to `errors.log` instead of printing to screen
 9. give output to user of what the current process is (in the terminal)

 # Dependencies